-Being able to monitor your horse’s vital signs and recognise typical signs of illness early are skills that every horse owner should have.
+Being able to undertake basic horse health checks in order to monitor your horse’s vital signs and recognise typical signs of illness early are skills that every horse owner should have.
 If you’re unsure of what you’re looking for or how to assess your horse, we are here to help with an easy-to-follow guide to all you need to know…

 How to take a horse’s temperature

 The average healthy horse has a temperature in the range of 37 to 38ºCelsius or 98.5 to 100.5ºFahrenheit.
 An increase in temperature is typically an early sign that your horse’s health is not as it should be, so it is recommended all horses’ have regular temperature readings taken.
-This allows you to identify what is normal for each individual horse so changes can be picked up easily.
+This allows you to identify what is normal for each individual horse while doing essential horse health checks so changes can be picked up easily.

 Daily monitoring of horses’ temperatures is common practice in many top competition and racing yards.
 It is hugely beneficial if horses can be trained to have their temperature taken as part of normal routine, just like grooming and picking out the feet.